MAESHOWE & THE RING OF BRODGAR

 - Our first visit is to the Ring of Brodgar, the third largest monolithic stone circle in the British Isles.
 Probably an important burial place and religious site, archaeological studies suggest that it was built before the more famous circle of Stonehenge.
 Only 27 stones remain today of what is thought to have been a perfect circle of more than 60 stones that are over 4,500 years old.

-- A few miles away, we come to the Standing Stones of Stennes.
+- A few miles away, we pass by the Standing Stones of Stennes.
 Dating back more than 5,000 years, this archaeological treasure is one of the oldest stone circles in Great Britain.

 - It is time to make our way to Maeshowe, a Neolithic chambered tomb covered by a carpet of grass.
 At more than 5,000 years old, it is considered one of the finest prehistoric works of architecture.
 Inside is the fascinating runic graffiti, left in the 12th century by the Viking warriors who used it as a shelter.
 With 30 inscriptions, Maeshowe boasts the largest collection in Europe.